My current love affair just got pretty hot and steamy.

 - salt and pepper to taste (smoked salt is really good here, if you have it)

-- 1 tsp coconut sugar (or vegan brown sugar)
+- 1 teaspoon coconut sugar (or vegan brown sugar)

 - Heat the olive oil in a large pot over medium heat for about 1 minute.
 Add the onion and garlic and sauté until the onion has softened, about 3 minutes.
 Add the carrots, celery, bell pepper, and mushrooms and sauté for about 5 minutes.
 If things begin to stick, lower the heat a bit.